researcher-rwell/research/JamesTest.md

 # Study design:

-Three groups of 20 mice each were studied: A. Wild type fed AIN 93 G diet; B. Wild type fed AIN 93 G diet supplemented with 0.1% quinine HCl; C. Wild type fed AIN 93 G diet supplemented with 0.01% quinine HCl.
+Three groups of 20 mice each were studied.
+A. Wild type fed AIN 93 G diet; B. Wild type fed AIN 93 G diet supplemented with 0.1% quinine HCl; C. Wild type fed AIN 93 G diet supplemented with 0.01% quinine HCl.
 (Cettour-Rose et al., 2013).

 In experiments for mechanical hypersensitivity development and pharmacological studies, animals were randomized into treatment groups by picking numbers out of a hat.
 In experiments for thigmotaxis and burrowing, random cage assignment to treatments or TNT/sham surgeries were applied by picking numbers out of a hat.
 (Huang et al., 2013).